Best Life Insurance for Veterans (2026)

 Should You Convert Military Life Insurance or Buy New?

-When you leave the military, SGLI ends, but you can convert that coverage into VGLI or replace it with a new private policy.
-Conversion lets you continue coverage without a lapse, often with no medical exam, but it comes with strict deadlines and higher long-term costs.
-Buying new insurance may require health screening, but it usually has lower premiums and more flexible options.
-The right choice depends on how soon you apply after separation, your health, and whether you need short-term or permanent coverage:
+Buying new private life insurance may require health screening.
+Private life insurance has lower premiums and more flexible options.
+The right choice depends on how soon you apply after separation, your health and whether you need short-term or permanent coverage:

-• Within 240 days of separation with health issues: Converting to Veterans’ Group Life Insurance (VGLI) guarantees coverage with no medical underwriting.
-Your rate is based on age, not current health conditions, making this the safest option if you have medical concerns.
+• Within 240 days of separation with health issues: Converting SGLI to Veterans' Group Life Insurance (VGLI) guarantees coverage with no medical underwriting.
+Your VGLI rate is based on age, not current health conditions.
+VGLI is the safest option if you have medical concerns.

 • Within 240 days and in good health: Private life insurance is 30% to 50% cheaper than VGLI for healthy veterans.
-Shopping early lets you lock in lower rates before your 120-day free SGLI extension ends.
+Shopping early lets you lock in lower private life insurance rates before your 120-day free SGLI extension ends.

-• After 240 days: Medical underwriting applies to both VGLI and private policies.
-Even then, private insurers offer lower premiums and more flexible term lengths than VGLI.
+• After 240 days: Medical underwriting applies to VGLI and private life insurance policies.
+Private insurers offer lower premiums and more flexible term lengths than VGLI.

-• Service-connected disabilities rated 50% or higher: VA-backed options provide better value.
+• Service-connected disabilities rated 50% or higher: VA-backed life insurance options provide better value.
 Private insurers charge higher premiums or decline coverage for service-related conditions.
-Consider private no-exam policies as an alternative, though rates are higher than policies with standard underwriting.
+Consider private no-exam life insurance policies as an alternative.
+No-exam life insurance rates are higher than policies with standard underwriting.

-• Good health with no service-connected disabilities: Private life insurance usually delivers the lowest costs, plus optional riders like critical illness or long-term care that VA programs do not offer.
+• Good health with no service-connected disabilities: Private life insurance delivers the lowest costs.
+Private life insurance offers optional riders like critical illness or long-term care that VA programs do not offer.

-• Short-term coverage needs: VGLI can serve as a temporary solution while you improve your health or reassess long-term needs.
-You can switch to a private policy later.
+• Short-term coverage needs: VGLI can be a temporary solution while you improve your health or reassess long-term needs.
+You can switch from VGLI to a private life insurance policy later.

 • Permanent coverage with disabilities: VA Life Insurance (VALife) offers guaranteed acceptance, level premiums, and cash value growth without medical screening.

-• Maximizing cash value growth: Private whole life insurance accumulates cash value faster and offers more customization than VALife, making it a stronger choice for long-term wealth building.
+• Maximizing cash value growth: Private whole life insurance accumulates cash value faster and offers more customization than VALife.
+Private whole life insurance is a stronger choice for long-term wealth building.

 Compare Life Insurance Rates